for Cold Climate Housing and much more

 The real solution is to do as most of the rest of the world does -- only North America has hot water tanks -- and use either electric or gas fired instantaneous water systems.
 The reason for not bringing the instantaneous units into our culture has always been that they could not supply hot water fast enough for our very wasteful showers.
 But today, everyone has a water conserving shower head, and now the standard European or Japanese equipment can keep up with a shower for as long as you want to take one.
 Any plumber has access to these appliances although you rarely see them on store shelves.
 The only problem some people have had is that they have to run the tub (particularly the hot tub) water slower to keep the temperature up, and this will take more time to fill it.
 You never run out of hot water, you just have to let the water flow a bit slower.
 Although a bit more expensive to install, instantaneous water heaters have no standby losses in either season.

-Keywords: Circuit Breakers, Water Tank, Hot Water Tank, Alternative, Energy Conservation, Electrical
+Keywords: Circuit Breakers, Water Tank, Hot Water Tank, Energy Conservation, Alternative, Electrical

 Article 1705